-The Proposed General Fund CIP totals \$531 million for FY2021-2025.
-Of that amount, \$85 million is included in Fiscal Year 2021.
+The Adopted General Fund CIP totals \$530.1 million for FY2021-2025.
+Of that amount, \$84 million is included in Fiscal Year 2021.

-The Mayor's top priorities of schools and roads are proposed to receive 85.2% of the funding.
-Funding for school modernization and new construction is recommended at \$217.2 million and transportation infrastructure at \$235.3 million.
-This proposal includes funding for paving at \$115.3 million, major bridge improvements at \$16.3 million, and improvements to major thoroughfares, such as Hull Street and the Broad Street interchange with I-95, at \$34.5 million.
-Projects to provide for vibrant, inclusive, and mobile communities include culture and recreation projects, which consist of major upgrades to community centers, major parks, and libraries, proposed to be funded at \$24.1 million.
+The Mayor's top priorities of schools and roads are adopted to receive 85.2% of the adopted funding.
+Funding for school modernization and new construction is funded at \$217.2 million.
+Transportation infrastructure is funded at \$234.4 million.
+This includes adopted funding for paving at \$115.3 million; major bridge improvements at \$16.3 million; improvements to major thoroughfares such as Hull Street and the Broad Street interchange with I-95 funding at \$34.5 million.
+Projects to provide for vibrant, inclusive, and mobile communities include culture and recreation projects, which consist of major upgrades to community centers, major parks, and libraries and are adopted at \$24.1 million.
 Funds are also provided in Economic Development to address Housing Initiatives and riverfront access at \$1.7 million.
-Public safety projects, including the replacement of Fire Station 12 as well as architectural and engineering funding for Police to replace the First Precinct in the East End, are funded at \$18.3 million.
-City Equipment and Other Investments are proposed for funding with \$25.4 million and City Facilities with \$9.1 million.
+Public safety projects, including the replacement of Fire Station 12, architectural and engineering funding for Police to replace the First Precinct in the East End are funded at \$18.3 million.
+City Equipment and Other Investments are funded with \$25.4 million, and City Facilities are funded with \$9.1 million.